A Safe Space level 3 – Recognising, telling and taking action

 How you recognise signs of abuse and how you respond to allegations, disclosures or concerns

-For at least one leader per unit (leader, assistant leader, leader in training) however it is strongly recommended that all leaders complete level 3; mentors, advisers, coordinators (except GO coordinators), licence holders on residentials, trainers, tutors, anyone leading a team of adults, and those doing level 4.
+However we recommend that all leaders complete this level 3, as well as mentors, advisers, coordinators (except GO coordinators), licence holders on residentials, trainers, tutors, anyone leading a team of adults, and those doing level 4.

 You’ll learn about